fibre explorations

 Preparing Hibiscus heterophyllus for fibre – felling, debarking, removing the top layer of bark, retting (soaking in water for a few weeks – getting those bioenxymes to breakdown the pectin, lignen and hemicellulose).

-Past weaving – the fibre is very long and strong.
+Below: past weaving – the fibre is very long and strong.
 Looking forward to more fibre experimentation.

 Hibiscus heterophyllus is a local small tree that is found on the margins of our rainforest.
 It is an excellent pioneer species for rainforest restoration work.